CodingHobby/My-Lil--Kitty/README.md

 ### My LIL' CAT

-My LIL'CAT, which is short for **My Largly Intricated Library 'n' Cool Artificial Cool**, is a JavaScript based Phisics library, which is written using ES6 "class" Syntax - it is not yet webpack transpiled, although I'd love to do that in the future...
+My LIL'CAT, which is short for **My Largly Intricated Library 'n' Cool Artificial Cool**, is a JavaScript based Physics library, which is written using ES6 "class" Syntax - it is not yet webpack transpiled, although I'd love to do that in the future...
 If any of you could help me with that it would be great.

 For now there are three main classes:
 - `Vector`